pittcsc/pittcswiki/src/guides/skills/finance/credit-cards.md

 title: Credit Cards
 ---

+## What is a Credit Card?
+Why should I get one?

 ### Credit Card Incentives

 Almost all credit card have some sort of incentives, some offer cashback percentages on certain purchases (ex.
 1.5% back on all purchases or 5% back on dining) or they will offer a reward like mileage once you spend a certain amount (ex.
 50,000 miles once you spend $2,000).
 Looking for the best credit card rewards is like a game in itself, but major companies usually have rotating deals so don't worry too much if you miss out on one.